10 Best Gaudi Buildings in Barcelona

 Colonia Güell| ©Fotero

 Of course there are!
-He was a very famous architect and his works are not limited to Barcelona.
-If you plan to stay in Barcelona for more than three days you can take the opportunity to explore the surrounding area.
-The following list gathers the destinations that bear the signature of the Catalan genius:
+He was a very famous architect, and his work isn’t limited to Barcelona.
+If you plan to stay in Barcelona for more than three days, you can take the opportunity to explore the surrounding area.
+The following list includes destinations bearing the signature of the Catalan genius:

-• Colonia Güell, a complex that brings together a textile factory, workers' housing, a school, the doctor's house and a church known as Gaudí Crypt.
-It is located in Santa Coloma de Cervelló, a village a short distance from Barcelona.
-Eusebi Güell decided to move the company here to avoid the spread of union ideas that were causing many strikes in Barcelona.
-You can get here by metro line 8.
-You should get off at the stop Molí Nou - Ciutat Cooperativa and walk for a few minutes.
+• Colonia Güell, a complex that includes a textile factory, workers’ housing, a school, the doctor’s house, and a church known as the Gaudí Crypt.
+It is located in Santa Coloma de Cervelló, a town a short distance from Barcelona.
+Eusebi Güell decided to relocate the company here to prevent the spread of union ideas that were causing many strikes in Barcelona.
+You can get there by taking Metro Line 8.
+Get off at the Molí Nou – Ciutat Cooperativa stop and walk for a few minutes

 • Artigas Gardens.
-This destination will take you to La Pobla de Lillet, a municipality surrounded by mountains.
-In the green area, the Llobregat river mixes with the bridges and paths designed by the architect from Reus.
-To get there you will have to take an Alsa bus or rent a car.
+This destination will take you to La Pobla de Lillet, a town surrounded by mountains.
+In the green area, the Llobregat River winds through bridges and paths designed by the architect from Reus.
+To get there, you’ll need to take an Alsa bus or rent a car

-• Nau Gaudí, the architect's first project.
-At the end of the 19th century, the businessman Salvador Pagés commissioned him to build the factory premises of the Sociedad Cooperativa Obrera Mataronense.
-Only two buildings survived the passage of time: the cotton bleaching shed and the latrine pavilion.
+• Nau Gaudí, the architect’s first project.
+In the late 19th century, businessman Salvador Pagés commissioned him to build the industrial complex for the Sociedad Cooperativa Obrera Mataronense.
+Only two buildings have survived the passage of time: the cotton bleaching shed and the latrine pavilion

-If you are traveling in summer, you may want to visit a piece of architecture on the Costa Dorada.
-Between Sitges and Castelldefels stand the Bodegas Güell, one of the many works commissioned by the eponymous entrepreneur.
+If you’re traveling in the summer, you might want to visit an architectural gem on the Costa Dorada.
+Between Sitges and Castelldefels stand the Güell Wineries, one of the many works commissioned by the businessman of the same name.

-From the outside, this stone building looks like a castle from the Middle Ages.
-Its particularity lies in the stone roof; it is not a simple roof but a wall that surrounds the cellars.
-It now houses a restaurant.
+From the outside, this stone structure resembles a medieval castle.
+Its distinctive feature is the stone roof; it is not a simple roof but a wall that envelops the cellars.
+Today it houses a restaurant.

-Book your day trip to Torres Cellars, Montserrat and Sitges
+Book your day trip to Bodegas de Torres, Montserrat, and Sitges